Job trends and future growth of Canada’s water quality workforce

 The average starting salary for water quality jobs is $55,284.
 The average salary for workers with at least 5 years of experience is $84,239.
 Hydrogeologists earn the highest starting salary at an average of $74,100.

-Future demand and hiring forecasts
+Future demand and hiring forecasts for water quality workers